 Negotiate – Redline – Approve

 This aspect of CLM software allows users to review the contract draft, negotiate with involved parties, and approve the draft.
-The solution enables users to perform the negotiation in the software and to review and redline the contract externally with enterprise file sync and sharing.
+The solution enables users to perform the negotiation within the CLM software and to review and redline the contract externally with enterprise file sync and sharing.

 eSignature technology within the solution or in conjunction with the solution (i.e. DocuSign integration) allows parties to securely and digitally sign documents which saves time compared to snail mail, scanning, email, or fax.